 Fixing Windows Update

-If Windows Update is having problems, the best place to start is with Windows’ own built-in troubleshooter.
-If that doesn’t resolve the issue, there’s a Windows Powershell script to try.
-If that doesn’t do it, then there’s a series of command-line tools you can run manually.
-The latter two options re-initialize Windows Update’s view of what needs updating in cases where it has lost track.
+If Windows Update is having problems, the best place to start is with Windows’ built-in troubleshooter.
+If that doesn’t resolve the issue, there’s a series of command-line tools you can run manually.
+The latter option re-initializes Windows Update’s view of what needs updating in cases where it has lost track.

-In Windows 10 & 11, click on the Start menu and type “troubleshoot” to search for the available troubleshooters.
+Click on the Start menu and type “troubleshoot” to search for the available troubleshooters.
 Click on Troubleshoot settings or Troubleshooting when it appears.
-In the resulting window, look for “Windows Update” in the right-hand pane.
-(You may need to scroll down to find it.)
+In the resulting window, look for “Windows Update” in the right-hand pane (you may need to scroll down to find it), or click on Other troubleshooters and look for Windows Update.

 Windows Update Troubleshooter

-Click on Run the troubleshooter to let Windows attempt to diagnose and fix any problems it detects.
+Click on Run or Run the troubleshooter to have Windows attempt to diagnose and fix any problems it detects.

 If it resolves your issue, wonderful.
 But with software being as complex as it is, I don’t expect the troubleshooter to work in 100% of all cases.
-If it didn’t resolve your issue, or your edition of Windows does not yet include the troubleshooter,1 it’s time to reset.
+If it doesn’t resolve your issue, it’s time to reset Windows Update.

 A few notes before we proceed